dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 ![siamese](/images/2021/07/siamese.png)

-The model has two encoders creating hidden representations $h$.
+The model is called joint embedding architecture.
+It has two encoders creating hidden representations $h$.
 Encoders share the same weights.
 The cost function or energy function is based on the inner (dot or scalar) product between hidden representations.

 > The inner product is bigger if the features are close enough, else it is smaller.